Ann-Kathrin Schalkamp

 My research interest lies in the intersection of machine learning, medicine, and neuroscience.
 Given the advancements in technologies generating big data and methodological tools in the field of machine learning, medicine is transitioning into a data-driven era.
 This transition has the potential to revolutionise healthcare through improvements in early diagnosis, personalised treatment, and care.
 My goal is to contribute to this advancement through research in computational medicine/clinical informatics.

-Curriculum Vitae (Updated January 2024)
+Curriculum Vitae (Updated September 2024)

 Why clinical informatics?